-A study reported two sets of genes which are highly expressed in neoplastic progression and undifferentiation (18).
-Functional networks of these genes show a characteristic pattern which indicates that the progression of cancer could be due to a change in gene networks (Figure 1 and 2).
-But another explanation would be that the change observed was the outward manifestation of a change occurring in an underlying process.
 Simply put an alteration in this underlying process is reason why the gene networks have changed.
 That underlying process is the genomic script.
-Functional networks can be generated using STRING (19).
+Functional generated using networks can be STRING (Franceschini et al. 2013).
 Just pop the list of the genes in the web server.
 You can adjust the required confidence score and number of interactors shown to your liking.
 Avoid low confidence score or high number of interactors otherwise the resulting functional network will contain too many interactions.
 Other than that your are good to go.
 The neoplastic signature clearly shows sub-networks and the undifferentiated network shows a cohesive central network.
 This result is consistent even if you keep changing the values.